bill-ash/operationsMgmt/README.md

 # Operations MGMT 3452

 Howdy!
 Follow along while I work through operations management 3452.
-Below are some snippets I pulled from the syllabus including a course schedule, exam and homework information, and a final exam review sheet.
+Below are snippets from the syllabus which include the course schedule, exam and homework information, and final exam review sheet.
 Navigate to the [Get Started](https://www.bill-ash.com/operationsMgmt/articles/operationsMgmt.html) tab to see how I work homework problems using R and python.
 And finally,